utcsilab/score-based-channels/README.md

 Source code for estimating MIMO channels using score-based (diffusion) models.
 See citations for paper references.

 Generic flow:
 1. Use ```matlab/main.m``` to generate training, validation and test channels.
-Alternatively, you can download a set of pre-generated train, validation and test (seeds 1234, 4321, and 9999 respectively) CDL-D channels from here: https://www.dropbox.com/sh/rcfyde3ccaf3jqd/AABWo7-2DUAhv4EdtWwD-J9Ga?dl=0.
+Alternatively, you can download a set of pre-generated train, validation and test channels (seeds 1234, 4321, and 9999 respectively) CDL-D channels from here: https://www.dropbox.com/sh/rcfyde3ccaf3jqd/AABWo7-2DUAhv4EdtWwD-J9Ga?dl=0.
 These were generated using the Matlab code in this repository.
+Place these channels in a newly created ```data``` directory.
 2. Use ```train.py``` to train a deep score-based model for channel estimation with the default parameters used in the paper.
 3. Use ```hyperparam_tuning.py``` to find ```beta``` and ```N```, exactly like in the paper.